maubanel/UE5-CPP-BP-Overview/data-types/README.md

 ##### `Step 2.`\|`BPOVR`|:small_blue_diamond: :small_blue_diamond:

 Name that Blueprint `BP_Int`.
-We are using [Unreal's Wiki naming convention](https://wiki.unrealengine.com/Assets_Naming_Convention) for our projects.
+We are using [Unreal's Recommended Naming Convention](https://docs.unrealengine.com/4.27/en-US/ProductionPipelines/AssetNaming/) for our projects.
 They recommends that we preface blueprint names with `BP_`.

 ![name it BP_Int](images/bpInt.png)